Prevent Loneliness in Children

 8. Community Volunteer Opportunities

 Involve children in age-appropriate community volunteer opportunities.
-Volunteering can instill a sense of purpose and introduce children to others with similar values, creating meaningful connections and contributing to their self-worth.
+Volunteering can instill a sense of purpose, introduce children to others with similar values, and foster meaningful connections, thereby contributing to their self-worth.

 9. Counseling and Support Services